 There are many states which heavily regulate pool pumps in their jurisdiction.
 These regulations pertain to energy efficiency laws and building codes which are meant to require consumers to only use energy efficient pool pumps.
 If they fail to do this, they will be punished with severe fines.

 All states are different.
-You may be allowed to use either a dual-speed pump or variable-speed pump for your pool.
+You may be allowed to use either a dual-speed pump or variable pumps for your pool.
 The only way a single-speed pump would be acceptable is if it has under 1 horsepower when it runs.
 Plus, if your single-speed pump were to stop working, you could repair it instead of having to replace it.
-Although, it’ll still be beneficial to upgrade your pump to a variable-speed pump.
+Although, it’ll still be beneficial to upgrade your pump to a variable pump.
 If not that, then at least consider getting the dual-speed pump.

 Find out the energy efficiency laws of your state.
 This will tell you whether your pool pump complies with those laws.
 If it doesn’t, then you’ll need to upgrade to a pump that does.
 But if you’re like most people, you’ll probably just want to ask a pool professional instead of reviewing legislation content.